gramener/gramex-guide/mlhandler/README.md

     pattern: /$YAMLURL/ml
     handler: MLHandler
     kwargs:
+      data:
-      data: $YAMLPATH/titanic.csv  # Path to the training dataset
+      	url: $YAMLPATH/titanic.csv  # Path to the training dataset
       model:
         # The classification or regression algorithm to use
         class: LogisticRegression